matrix-org/matrix-spec-proposals/proposals/1796-e2e-notifications.md

 Currently we have no way of receiving accurate notification counts for E2E encrypted rooms.
-This is because the server can't calculate the notification counts serverside because it can't read the contents ofthe messages to spot the notification keywords.
+This is because the server can't calculate the notification counts serverside because it can't read the contents of the messages to spot the notification keywords.

 We mitigate this problem to some extent for push notifications by having clients